-The undersigned members of the Consortium for Citizens with Disabilities (CCD) Task Force on Developmental Disabilities, Autism, and Family Support urge you to include the funding for the following programs, which cut across your committees, in the next COVID-19 bill.
+The undersigned members of the Consortium for Citizens with Disabilities (CCD) Task Force on Developmental Disabilities, Autism, and Family Support urge you to include the following programs in the next COVID-19 bill.
 The mission of the task force is to advocate for federal public policies that directly relate to individuals with developmental disabilities, autism spectrum disorders, family supports, and the prevention of child abuse and neglect.

-The programs described below were not included in previous COVID legislation and demand for the services they provide have increased dramatically in the last several weeks, leaving them unable to meet the needs of people with developmental disabilities and their family caregivers.
+These programs were not included in previous COVID legislation and demand for the services they provide have increased dramatically in the last several weeks, leaving them unable to meet the needs of people with developmental disabilities and their family caregivers.